simon-brooke/beowulf/doc/lisp1.5.md

 cons[cons[A; B]; C] = ((A .
 B) .
 C)
 ```

 The last example is an instance of composition of functions.
-It is possible to build
-any S-expression from its atomic components by compositions of the function cons.
+It is possible to build any S-expression from its atomic components by compositions of the function cons.
 The next pair of functions do just the opposite of cons.
-They produce the subexpres-
-sions of a given expression.
+They produce the subexpressions of a given expression.

 The function `car` has one argument.
-Its value is the first part of its composite
-argument. `car` of an atomic symbol is undefined.
+Its value is the first part of its composite argument. `car` of an atomic symbol is undefined.

+*Note that where this says 'car of an atomic symbol is undefined', it seems to mean it literally.
+There seems to have been no mechanism for distinguishing cons cells from other items in memory, so that the car of, for example, a decimal number could be taken, although the result

 #### Examples - the car function